chirag127/wordsaholics/README.md

 1. Unzip the file and you should have a folder.
 1. Open the folder.
 1. Click on popup.html , this web page will open in the browser.
+1. Reload to see new word. ( Refer https://www.wikihow.com/Refresh-a-Page for on how to reload the page)